DebbiePotts87/how-to-visit-the-netherlands/README.md

 </details>

 ## Testing User Stories from User Experience (UX)
-* First Time Visitor Goals
+* First-Time Visitor Goals
-    1. As a first time user I would like to gain basic knowledge on the country
+    1. As a first-time user, I would like to gain basic knowledge of the country
         * On entering the site the user is presented with background information on the country.
-        * Information on certain cities are located on their own dedicated page.
+        * Information on certain cities is located on their own dedicated page.
-    2. As a first time user I want to easily navigate through the website and gain information on cities I may not have heard of
+    2. As a first-time user I want to easily navigate through the website and gain information on cities I may not have heard of
-        * Users are presented with an attrative, easy to read navigation bar on desktop.
+        * Users are presented with an attractive, easy-to-read navigation bar on desktop.
-        * Mobile and tablet the well known hamburg menu is used.
+        * Mobile and tablet the well-known hamburger menu is used.
-        * Information is laid out in clearly and is easy to navigate.
+        * Information is laid out clearly and is easy to navigate.
-    3. As a first time user I would like a selection of different activities to choose from in each city
+    3. As a first-time user, I would like a selection of different activities to choose from in each city
         * Each city contains information on three different places to visit.
-        * Each activity section contains and external link to provide the user with more information.
+        * Each activity section contains an external link to provide the user with more information.
         * The gallery page also contains a small amount of information on places to visit.
-    4. As a user I would like an easy to follow map
+    4. As a first-time user, I would like an easy-to-follow map
         * Each city page has its own embedded Google map.
-        * Users can use this directly through the website or open it in Google maps.
+        * Users can use this directly through the website or open it on Google maps.

 * Returning Visitor Goals
-    1. As a returning visitor I would like to find addressed and information on attractions and activities quickly and smoothly
+    1. As a returning user, I would like to find addressed and information on attractions and activities quickly and smoothly
-        * Each activity is clearly laid out to make it easy for the user to navigate to.
+        * Each activity is laid out to make it easy for the user to navigate.
         * Each activity title links directly to the company website providing booking information and addresses.
-    2. As a returning user I would like to use the city maps to navigate and find places in the city
+    2. As a returning user, I would like to use the city maps to navigate and find places in the city
         * Each city page has its own embedded Google map.
-        * Users can use this directly through the website or open it in Google maps.
+        * Users can use this directly through the website or open it on Google maps.
-    3. As a returning user I would like to provide feedback, suggestions and give recommendations
+    3. As a returning user, I would like to provide feedback, suggestions and give recommendations
-        * Users are able to provide feedback through the contact.html page
+        * Users can provide feedback through the contact.html page
-    4. As a returning user I would like to see new cities and information added in future updates
+    4. As a returning user, I would like to see new cities and information added in future updates
         * Further cities are due to be added to the website.
 Users can get information on the upcoming update when they click 'submit' on the contact form.

 * Frequent User Goals
-    1. As a frequent user I would like to use the city maps to navigate the city
+    1. As a frequent user, I would like to use the city maps to navigate the city
         * Each city page has its own embedded Google map.
-        * Users can use this directly through the website or open it in Google maps.
+        * Users can use this directly through the website or open it on Google maps.
-    2. As a frequent user I would like to see new cities and activities in future updates
+    2. As a frequent user, I would like to see new cities and activities in future updates
         * Further cities are due to be added to the website.
 Users can get information on the upcoming update when they click 'submit' on the contact form.
-    3. As a frequent user I would like to provide feedback, suggestions and recommendations
+    3. As a frequent user, I would like to provide feedback, suggestions and recommendations
-        * Users are able to provide feedback through the contact.html page.
+        * Users can provide feedback through the contact.html page.
         * The next update is due to contain user reviews.

 ---